 I have a Direct Debit – what should I do?

-We'll review your Direct Debit for you and write to you if we need to make changes to what you're paying.
-If you don't pay by Direct Debit, you can easily set one up using our online form or by calling us on 0345 071 7800.
+We review your Direct Debit every six months and will write to you (or notify you on your bill), if we need to make changes to what you're paying.
+If you don't have a Direct Debit, you can manage your payments by registering online.

 What help can I get if I'm having difficulty paying my bills?